FINANCIAL AID RATE92%

 Visual and Performing Arts

-The list of nearby schools has been selected by researching which schools offer similar programs to Western Wyoming Community College.
+The list of schools below have been selected by researching which schools offer similar programs to Western Wyoming Community College.

-- Central Wyoming College in Riverton, WY (107 miles away)
+- Central Wyoming College in Casper, WY (107 miles away)

-- Casper College in Casper, WY (172 miles away)
+- Casper College in Stevens Point, WI (172 miles away)

-- Eastern Idaho Technical College in Idaho Falls, ID (191 miles away)
+- Eastern Idaho Technical College in Boise, ID (191 miles away)